kamontat/ghlabel-cloner/README.md

   -owner string
     	Repository owner (either username or organization name) -replace
-    	Replace existed labels with config
+    	Replace existed labels with config by delete all labels and recreate it -repo string
-  -repo string
     	Repository name; if not exist, will updates all repository from owner
 ```